lopezdsr/sql-query/sqlref/sql_functions.md

 escape character, the following character is matched literally.
 It is invalid to escape any other character.

 String literals are unescaped in our SQL parser.
-For example, in order to match "\abc", the pattern should be "\\abc".
+For example, to match "\abc", the pattern is "\\abc".

 </li>
 </ul>